Deceleration, also known as back-yearing

 When admitting a child who is new to English, schools should ensure they give due consideration to the HIAS guidance document if they are thinking about the year group into which that child should be placed.
 Schools should note that deceleration is generally not regarded as good practice for EAL learners.

-- Gypsy, Roma and Traveller children
+- Traveller children

 High levels of mobility are not, on their own, justification for deceleration or acceleration.
 Advice and support from professionals from the Hampshire Traveller Advisory Service (located within the Hampshire Ethnic Minority and Traveller Achievement Service – EMTAS) should be sought and they should be involved in any discussion.